pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 If reconnection fails, an error message displays at the top of the page, and you can click the **Refresh** button at the upper-right of the page to attempt to reconnect.

 If you notice frequent disconnections at regular intervals, contact your administrator.
-Your administrator may need to update the backend configuration for your installation to allow long-lived HTTP connections to log endpoints (endpoints starting with `<backend host>/api/k8s-logging/`).
+Your administrator might need to update the back-end configuration for your installation to allow long-lived HTTP connections to log endpoints (endpoints starting with `BACKEND-HOST/api/k8s-logging/`).